astroMGMG/kepler_ttv/kepler_procedures/README.md

 <code>README.md</code>: This **README.md** file.

 <code>rw_functions.jl</code>: A set of functions for reading and writing the lightcurve data for files.
 Currently contains only methods for **ascii** data but will also allow for **hdf5** rountines.

+<code>get_start_indices.jl</code>: Return a set of evenly spaced indices that break up an array into segments of length sqrt(array)

+<code>segment_detrend!.jl</code>: Detrends a segment (applies a cubic fit to the data, and subtracts it.